-In the current plan, these three institutional priorities have been further elaborated in the form of four "commitments" - an acknowledgment that we do our work in an active, relational context, possessed of mutual accountabilities.
+The Vision, Institutional Priorities, and Strategic Objectives articulated above served as the foundation for the development of the Gonzaga University Strategic Plan.
+This Plan identifies four primary guideposts toward our vision, called "commitments" - an acknowledgment that we do our work in an active, relational context, possessed of mutual accountabilities.